AmosEgel/smuthi/README.rst

 3 The input file
 --------------------
 The input file uses the YAML format.
-An examplary file :code:`input.dat` is contained in the SMUTHI project folder.
+An example file :code:`input.dat` is contained in the SMUTHI project folder.
 You can modify the entries to adapt the file to your use case.

 In the following, the parameters which can be specified in the input file are listed: